Peter Gizzi: Life

 Gizzi was born in Alma, Michigan to an Italian American family.
 He spent most of his childhood and adolescence in Pittsfield, Massachusetts.
+Gizzi has said that he "internalized the hierarchy of music over words as a kid at Catholic mass, where the liturgy was often in Latin".
 After graduating from high school, the poet delayed going to college and took a job in a factory winding resin tubes and in a residential treatment center working with emotionally disturbed adolescents.
 Working overnight at the treatment center, Gizzi read George Oppen's Collected Poems, along with H.D., Wallace Stevens, William Carlos Williams, Federico García Lorca, Baudelaire, Rimbaud "and almost anything published by Burning Deck."
 Living in New York City, in part to keep in touch with the punk scene, he walked by the St. Mark's book store one day and his eye was caught by a reprinted version of BLAST, with its shocking pink and diagonal title.
 He picked up a copy and read the manifestos.
 "I was home in that synthesis — Punk and Poetry had merged and I knew at once I wanted to edit my own journal and so I did," he later wrote.

 By the late 1980s, he was waiting tables, reading and editing o•blék: a journal of language arts, which he founded in 1987 with Connell McGrath.

 In 1991, he started editing the lectures of Jack Spicer for publication and went to SUNY Buffalo with support from Robert Creeley, Charles Bernstein, and Susan Howe, "and with the financial support (meager as it was) that working within an institution offered."
 In 1993, after eight years and 12 issues, he left o•blék, which soon folded.

-Gizzi has taught at Brown University and The University of California, Santa Cruz.
-Since 2001, he has been a professor in the MFA Program for Poets & Writers at The University of Massachusetts Amherst.
+Gizzi has taught at Brown University and the University of California, Santa Cruz.
+Since 2001, he has been a professor in the MFA Program for Poets & Writers at University of Massachusetts Amherst.
 For several years, he was poetry editor at The Nation.
 He also is on the contributing editorial board to the literary journal Conjunctions.
 He is the brother of deceased poet Michael Gizzi.